holidayextras/culture/testing.md

  - Checking more complex regressions that can't be covered by unit tests.
  - Helping to formalise the intended interaction of entities within the system.
 E.g. "When I trigger a product selected event, is the product added to the basket, does the basket price then update to reflect the change?"

-However, integration tests have some drawbacks:
+However, integration tests have some limitations:
  - Expensive to write
  - Expensive to maintain
  - Only accessible to developers